WangThunder1/sve_simulator/README.md

 # sve_simulator
-A better Shadowverse Evolved sim
+A better Shadowverse Evolved sim by Sarah Burnside and Tristan Demers